 What’s the best type of potato for grilled wedges?

-I’ve used russet potatoes for this recipe because they have a thin skin that makes them easy to cook evenly through while maintaining a crispy outside and fluffy inside.
-This makes them great for baking and for using as french fries, so they’re good enough for us to use as wedges.
+Russet potatoes are great for high heat searing.
+They have thin skin, making them easy to cook through evenly, developing a golden brown outside crispy and fluffy inside.
+Russets are great for baking and french fries, so they’re good enough for us to use as wedges.

-Make sure that you get organic potatoes because russets (also called Idaho potatoes) are often listed as some of the most likely produce to contain pesticides.
+Ensure you get organic potatoes.
+Russets (also called Idaho potatoes) are often prone to containing pesticides, but going organic will help get around this.
 You want a firm and smooth potato, each uniform in size.

 How to prepare wedges for grilling

-Put the raw wedges in a large bowl and submerge with hot water.
+Put the raw wedges in a large bowl and submerge in hot water.
 Leave to soak for 5-10 minutes.
-This will help to make the skin more crispy.
+Soaking the wedges will make the skin more crispy.
 After ten minutes, remove from water and pat down to dry with a paper towel.

 Prepare the seasoning in a small bowl.
-My seasoning recipe is just a simple blend of paprika, salt, black pepper and potato flakes.
-This should provide just a touch of spice and a bit of extra crunch on the skin without overwhelming the wedges.
+My seasoning recipe is just a simple blend of paprika, salt, black pepper, and potato flakes.
+It’ll provide a touch of spice and a bit of extra crunch on the skin without overwhelming the wedges.

-Dash the seasoning over the wedges, applying to all sides and coating evenly.
+Dash the seasoning over the wedges, applying an even coat all over.
 Now on to grilling!

 What does soaking potatoes do?

-Putting your wedges in a hot water soak before grilling is a great way to make your wedges even crispier.
-It helps to release some of the starch in the potato flesh and absorb more moisture.
-This means softer insides and crisper outsides.
-It also helps stop the wedges from sticking together (source).
+Putting your wedges in a hot water soak before grilling is a great way to make your wedges crispier.
+It helps release some of the starch in the potato flesh and absorb more moisture, giving you softer insides and crisper outsides.
+It also stops the wedges from sticking together.